fdut/apic/install/vm/README.md

 *	Review the CPU and Memory settings to ensure you will have enough resources to run both virtual machines.

-> Note that DataPower 7.x sets the defaults for 8GB RAM and 8vCPUs, so reduce these to 4GB RAM and 4vCPUs for a “Small” installation (For Dev or no-Prod installation).
+> Note that DataPower 7.x sets the defaults for 16GB RAM and 8vCPUs, so reduce these to 4GB RAM and 4vCPUs for a “Small” installation (For Dev or no-Prod installation).

+> **Warning** : If you need to apply iFix, set memory to 8GB RAM.
+You can reduce to 4GB RAM after the iFix is applied.

 *	Power on the virtual machine (it will take a few minutes to boot, but you can continue with the next steps while you wait)